KNelTech/ChromebookTester/README.md

 # vivKeyTestProto!
-This is the prototype for vivacity key tester!
+This is the prototype for my vivacity key tester!
 It's pretty simple, load the page and then press the keys.
 Easy!
 Give it a try here! https://kneltech.github.io/